213withani/css/CSSGrid.md

 ## You can nest grids.
 ## Justifying and aligning items

-Items here means the columns itself, not the content.
+column will fit content

+justify-items default is stretch.

-Align start of column, left.
+justify-items will align start of column, left and column will fit content horizontally.
 ```
 display:grid;
 grid-template-columns: 1fr 2fr 1fr;